sbordeyne/plugins-nodejs-sdk/README.md

 Testing Plugins is highly recommended.

-## Migration from 0.6.0 to 0.6.1+
+## Migration from 0.6.0 to 0.7.0+

-We introduced a non retrocompatible change between 0.6.0 and 0.6.1 SDK version to fix a bug.
+We introduced a non retrocompatible change between 0.6.0 and 0.7.0 SDK version to fix a bug.

-We preferred to break our API quickly even if it would mean breaking user implementation based on the SDK in order to propagate the fix as quickly as possible (the bug is hard to spot, and we prefer to reveal it even if it's painful for our users rather than hiding it).

 The `UserActivity.$email_hash` interface (`EmailHash`) was updated from: